musikid/gsoc/proposal.md

 I am proficient in Rust, Python, C/C++ and JavaScript.
 I run Arch Linux and FreeBSD, so I am pretty familiar with the Unix environment.
 I wrote fixes for some open source projects, but never been more involved.
-I also did a bit of yak shaving, [fancy](https://github.com/musikid/fancy.git) being the most complete project I produced.
+I also did a lot of yak shaving, [fancy](https://github.com/musikid/fancy.git) being the most complete project I produced.
 This GSoC is the perfect occasion to be involved in the open source community, particularly for the FreeBSD project, that I love!